 Vitamin E stabilizes cellular membrane integrity by protection against oxidation.
-As an antioxidant, it's been proposed that the reduction of free radicals lead to reduction of the inflammatory response needed for wound healing, and thereby may result in chronic wounds.
-Reported effects of vitamin E varies depending on the user.
+As an antioxidant, it has been proposed that the reduction of free radicals leads to reduction of the inflammatory response needed for wound healing and thereby may result in chronic wounds.
+Reported effects of vitamin E vary depending on the user.
 For patients with normal platelets, vitamin E does not affect platelet aggregation but inhibits platelet adherence.
-But for patients with abnormal platelets, such as those with diabetes, both aggregation and adherence are affected.41 In addition, vitamin E is inhibitory to collagen synthesis, and thereby may negative affect wound healing.^{66,67} Because of this, it is recommended to discontinue vitamin E supplementation 2 to 3 weeks before surgery.41
+However, for patients with abnormal platelets, such as those with diabetes, both aggregation and adherence are affected.41 In addition,